dbjohnson/advent-of-code/solutions/day7/README.md

---- Day 7: Some Assembly Required ---
+#Day 7: Some Assembly Required

 This year, Santa brought little Bobby Tables a set of wires and bitwise logic gates!
 Unfortunately, little Bobby is a little under the recommended age range, and he needs help assembling the circuit.